sushrutaproject1/Sushrutasamhita_Saktumiva2/README.md

 The TEI XML transcriptions of all manuscripts and editions are stored at a [Github project repository](https://github.com/wujastyk/sushrutaproject).

 The editions and manuscript transcriptions can be viewed at the links below.
-Links are to the IAST script display, but  you can change to Devanagari or several other scripts using the on-screen menu button अ.
+Links are to the IAST script display, but  you can change to Devanagari by using the on-screen menu button अ.

 ## Instructions